psychemedia/island-storynotes/tyrie/david_tyrie_southsea_quartering.md

 Mr. *Morris*.
 That is an exact copy of this paper that was delivered to Mrs. Hervey, which was with the papers that were in the hand-writing of the prisoner.

 Look at that other paper.
-What use did Mr. Tyrie say you was to make of that, when he gave it you?— I did not understand the English of it; but Mr. Tyrie said, after I had made those signals, a boat would cbme off to me, and I was to deliver this, paper, and then the packet, and was then to be permitted to go on shore.
+What use did Mr. Tyrie say you was to make of that, when he gave it you?— I did not understand the English of it; but Mr. Tyrie said, after I had made those signals, a boat would come off to me, and I was to deliver this, paper, and then the packet, and was then to be permitted to go on shore.

 Did he say any thing about that paper protecting you?— He said, when I produced that paper, I should not be hurt.